 Discomfort when chewing can be a result of several problems: your teeth could be loosening due to gum disease, you may be feeling the effects of grinding your teeth, or you could have a small crack in a tooth.
 Make an appointment immediately so we can cure what ails you.

 Pains Chronic And Acute

 Fractures and tooth decay could be what causes your toothaches but it isn’t the only thing, just the most serious.
 You might be experiencing something else entirely.
 Many also commonly experience tooth decay and headaches together.

 Chronic aching in your teeth is a sign that you’re suffering from bruxism, or grinding, gnashing, and clenching your jaw.
 Treatment for bruxism is simple but often overlooked.
 If you don’t address it you can end up with serious jaw pain, loosening teeth, and even eventual tooth loss.

 Pain in your jaw joint, or TMJ, tells us that you’re probably developing temporomandibular joint disorder, or TMD.
 There are a number of solutions to this condition, all depending on what is causing it.
 With a thorough exam we can determine where the pain is coming from and how to fix it.

 Intense pain with fever, swelling, and sensitivity is very serious – it usually means you have an abscess.
 These serious infections need to be treated immediately before they spread, damaging your jaw bone, teeth, gums, and even migrating elsewhere in your body.
 Abscesses can cause serious damage: call us right away if you experience any of the above symptoms!

 Same Day Pain Relief: Available Now

-When you come to our Shorewood office to find out whats causing your toothaches are goal is first and foremost to eliminate pain.
+As your family dentist near Joliet, we can find out whats causing your toothaches are goal is first and foremost to eliminate pain.
 We’ll get you feeling better and then work to solve your problem for good.